Axial Biotech: AIS genetic testing

 AIS genetic testing is the process of analyzing the DNA of a patient who has been diagnosed with adolescent idiopathic scoliosis to determine his or her likelihood of progression to a severe spinal curve.

 Approximately 4% of AIS patients will progress to the point where surgery is done.
 The majority of adolescents with idiopathic scoliosis are observed at regular intervals (usually between 4–6 months) with a physical exam and x-ray to evaluate the magnitude of the curve.

 Adolescent Idiopathic Scoliosis is a polygenic trait, meaning it is affected by the characteristics of more than a single gene.
 The heritability of scoliosis has long been suspected, and many research projects have been conducted in search of the genes responsible for the disease.

 Axial Biotech performed a genome-wide association study, testing millions of genetic markers to find any associated with scoliosis.
 The study of DNA heritability was enhanced through the use of rich genealogical data available in Utah.
-Utah contains the headquarters of the Church of Jesus Christ of Latter-day Saints, which emphasizes the knowledge of ancestry and genealogy.
 Over the course of the research, DNA samples from over 9500 patients from 100 clinical sites worldwide were analyzed.